Nathon-dev/Visualisation_Excel_Plotly/README.md

 If you have python installed:

- -Download the folder, paste it in the desired location in your computer (e.g. C:\Users\UserName\AppData\Local)
+- Download the installation folder, paste it in the desired location in your computer (e.g. C:\Users\UserName\AppData\Local)
 - The path shouldn't contain any whitespace character.
 This folder cannot be moved after the setup is done.
 - Run setup.py and follow the steps described in the .xlsx